A Survey on Multimodal Disinformation Detection: Multimodal Harmful Content Detection

 \subsection{Network and Temporal Information}

-The use of network data for predicting factuality was motivated by results showing different propagation patterns for fake and real content.
-These results are lacking for harmful content.
-However, the aim to harm in social media is often pursued via coordinated actions, for instance by groups of users (e.g., social bots and trolls~\cite{cresci2020decade}) that target certain characters or minorities.
-These collaborative harmful actions, perpetrated to increase the efficacy of the harm, allow to exploit networks for detecting harmful campaigns.

-\cite{chatzakou2019detecting} focused on detecting cyberbullying and cyberaggression by training machine learning models for detecting: (\textit{i}) bullies, (\textit{ii}) aggressors, (\textit{iii}) spammers, and (\textit{iv}) normal users on Twitter.
+The use of network data for predicting factuality was motivated by results showing different propagation patterns for fake vs. real content.
+Such results are lacking for harmful content.
+However, the intention to harm in social media is often pursued via coordinated actions, for instance, by groups of users (e.g., social bots and trolls~\cite{cresci2020decade}) that target certain people or minorities.
+These collaborative harmful actions, perpetrated to increase the efficacy of the harm, are best addressed using network analysis to detect likely coordinated harmful campaigns. \citet{chatzakou2019detecting} focused on detecting cyberbullying and cyberaggression by training machine learning models for detecting: (\textit{i})~bullies, (\textit{ii})~aggressors, (\textit{iii})~spammers, and (\textit{iv})~normal users on Twitter.
 To solve these tasks, they leveraged a combination of 38 features extracted from user profiles, the textual content of their posts, and network information (e.g., user degree and centrality measures in the social graph).

-Orthogonal and synergy to the detection of disinformation, scholars have recently focused on the novel task of detecting Coordinated Inauthentic Behavior (CIB)~\cite{nizzoli2020coordinated}.
-CIB is defined as coordinated activities that aim to mislead and manipulate others.\footnote{\url{http://about.fb.com/news/2018/12/inside-feed-coordinated-inauthentic-behavior/}}

-The threat of CIB does not necessarily stem from the content being spread -- which may well be true and factual, but rather from the shared intent to mislead and manipulate, which may cause harm.
-Detecting CIB typically involves analyzing both interaction networks to detect suspicious coordination, as well as the coordinated users and the content they shared to detect inauthentic users and harmful content \cite{nizzoli2020coordinated}.
-Given the importance of coordination in CIB, analyses typically start from the available network data by applying community detection algorithms, and subsequently moving to the analysis of textual data (e.g., social media posts or news articles). \cite{weber2020whos} also considered the timings of actions to detect coordination, thus leveraging both the network and temporal data modalities.
-Despite the promising initial results, the detection of CIB is still in its infancy, and thus, additional data modalities such as images and audio are yet to be studied.
+Orthogonal and in synergy with respect to the detection of disinformation, scholars have recently focused on the novel task of detecting Coordinated Inauthentic Behavior (CIB)~\cite{nizzoli2020coordinated}. \textit{CIB is defined as coordinated activities that aim to mislead and manipulate others.}\footnote{\url{https://medium.com/1st-draft/how-to-improve-our-analysis-of-coordinated-inauthentic-behavior-a4ec62ce9bff}} Detecting CIB typically involves analyzing both interaction networks to detect suspicious coordination, as well as the coordinated users and the content they shared to detect inauthentic users and harmful content \cite{nizzoli2020coordinated,nizzoli2020charting,pacheco2021uncovering}.
+Given the importance of coordination in CIB, the analysis typically starts from the available network data by applying community detection algorithms, and subsequently moving to the analysis of textual data.